 Here Adam, we see, had given to him the use of the Garden of Eden, and that only, for to dress it, and to keep it,-that is, just as much land was given him in charge as was sufficient to provide for his wants, and, as he could cultivate and keep in order by his own labour-and this is as much land as any man or body of men have any right, by God's first Charter, to appropriate to themselves.
-And, in such a state of things, as Dr. Adam Smith says, " No man has either landlord, to whom he has to pay rent, or master, to take from him profits, but the wages of his labour is all that his labour can appropriate or produce.
-And no interdiction is put by God upon early marriages, or checks upon population provided, but, on the contrary ;-God's First Charter is accompanied with God's first blessing and God's first solemn commandment,-"Be fruitful and multiply, and replenish the earth, and subdue it, and have dominion over everything that is upon the earth, and in the seas,-and none but fools and madmen will talk about and advise checks upon over-population before one tenth part of the earth is either cultivated or even subdued."
-And as all the wild animals in earth and sea, by God's Charter, belong equally to all men, none but cheats and rogues will make laws to prevent any from taking them.
-We now proceed to God's Second Land Charter, suited to
+And, in such a state of things, as Dr. Adam Smith says, "No man has either landlord, to whom he has to pay rent, or master, to take from him profits, but the wages of his labour is all that his labour can appropriate or produce.
+And no inter-diction is nut by God upper produce. diction is put by God upon early marriages, or checks upon population provided, but, on the contrary ;-God's First Charter is accompanied with God's first blessing and God's first solemn commandment,-"Be fruitful and mul-tiply, and replenish the earth, and subdue it, and have dominion over everything that is upon the earth, and in the seas - and nove but fools and madman will talk about the seas,-and none but fools and madmen will talk about and advise checks upon over-population before one tenth part of the earth is either cultivated or even subdued."
+And

-PRIOR SIVEPENCE, or Five Shillings and Mixpence per Quarter,
+PRICE FIVEPENCE, or Five Shillings and Sixpence per Quarter.